 A significant portion that AB25 did not amend was requirements for employers to implement reasonable security measures to safeguard employee data and disclosures regarding the categories of personal information they collected about employees and job applicants, as well as the purpose of collection.

 The exemptions stipulated by AB25 were originally set to expire on January 1st, 2021, however further amendments from the The California Privacy Rights Act of 2020 (CPRA) have since extended this date to January 1st, 2023.
 It is believed that extended employee and business-to-business (B2B) exemption is intended to provide opportunities for future legislation to be passed that directly governs employee data in an employee-employer relationship.

-Generally speaking, employers are allowed to monitor company-owned devices so long as there are legitimate business reasons for capturing the data.
+Generally speaking, employers are allowed to use employee and computer monitoring software to monitor company-owned devices so long as there are legitimate business reasons for capturing the data.

 The CPRA will still allow for the monitoring of employee computer activity, however employees will be provided with additional rights regarding that data.
 When the CPRA becomes fully operational on January 1st, 2023 employees will be granted the same protections from their employers that were guaranteed to consumers under the CCPA.

 While the CPRA will not become operational until January 1, 2023 and enforcement will not begin until July 1, 2023, its regulations will apply to data collected since January 1, 2022.
 Employers that are subject to this law must be prepared to adjust how they collect, use, store, and protect employee monitoring data (such as website browsing activity).